howerj/libforth/readme.md

 * 'emit'        ( x -- )

 Write a single character out to the output stream.

+* '?'             ( addr -- )

+Print the contents of addr to the screen.

 ## Library of Forth words